Cybrotrix/JayLabs.Owin.OAuthAuthorization/readme.md

 We could implement a custom API key solution, but why implement a custom one when there are standards like OAuth 2.0.
 OAuth 2.0 is an authorization framework that allows us to issue and consume tokens in standardized and interoperable way.

-In the templates for SPA or Web API there are a lot of helper classes to get you up and running with ***authentication*** from a mix of providers.
+In the templates for SPA or Web Api there are a lot of helper classes to get you up and running with ***authentication*** from a mix of providers.
 In our case we also have different levels of privileges for the resource endpoints.
 Thus we also have need for ***authorization***.
 This could be achived by using claims-based authorization.

 - We want our resource endpoints to configured to authorize through claims.